Operation Opera: Operational planning

 The distance between Israeli military bases and the reactor site was significant—over 1600 km.
 The Israeli planes would have to violate Jordanian and/or Saudi airspace in a covert flight over foreign territory, making mid-air refueling unfeasible.
 The Israelis eventually concluded that a squadron of heavily fueled and heavily armed F-16As, with a group of F-15As to provide air cover and fighter support, could perform a surgical strike to eliminate the reactor site without having to refuel.

 The decision to go through with the operation was hotly contested within Begin's government.
 Ariel Sharon, a member of the Security Cabinet, later said that he was among those who advocated bombing the reactor.
 Dayan, Defense Minister (until late 1980) Ezer Weizman and Deputy Prime Minister Yigael Yadin were among those opposed.
 According to Mueller, "the principal difference between the hawks and doves on this issue lay in their estimation of the likely international political costs of an air strike".
 Shai Feldman specifies that "[those opposed] feared that the operation would derail the fragile Israeli-Egyptian peace process, fuel Arab anxieties about Israel's profile in the region, and damage Israel-French relations".
 Begin and his supporters, including Sharon, were far less pessimistic than their opponents about the political fallout.
 Yehoshua Saguy argued for continued efforts in trying to find a non-military solution as it would take the Iraqis five to ten years to produce the material necessary for a nuclear weapon.
 In the end, Begin chose to order the attack based on a worst-case estimate where a weapon could be created in one to two years time.
+According to Ronen Bergman, Mossad director Yitzhak Hofi told Begin in October 1980 that the Mossad's campaign of assassinations and sabotage could not stop the Iraqi nuclear program and that the only way to put an end to it was an airstrike.